aiden1020/Stock-Dollar-Cost-Averaging-Calculator/README.md

 - **Table View:**
    - The application includes a Treeview widget displaying a summary table of stocks, costs, profits, and return on investment (ROI).

-## Contributing

-If you'd like to contribute or report issues, feel free to submit a pull request or open an issue.

-## License

-This Dollar Cost Averaging Calculator is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to the contributors of the libraries used in this project: Tkinter, Matplotlib, yfinance and pandas.

----